abdelnour13/images_generation_latent_diffusion_models/README.md

 ## Train a model

-- To train a VQVAE
+- To train the VQVAE

 ```
 cd src/training
 python3 vqvae.py --experiment EXPERIMENT
 ```

-- To train a Latent diffusion model
+- To train the Latent diffusion model

 ```
 cd src/training